 In the previous example, we can use the following command to resume the previous job which is the ping against ‘google.com’.

-Furthermore, you can use the job id directly with the fg command.
-Let's resume the ping to the ‘yahoo.com’ job which is identified by the job number 2.
+Furthermore, you can use the job id directly.
+Let's resume the ping to the ‘yahoo.com’ job which is identified by job number 2.

-Also, the command which is used to start the job containing a string ‘s’ can be specified as follows.
+Also, the command that is used to start the job containing a string ‘s’ can be specified as follows.